Drug Allergies (cont.)

 - What are the symptoms of drug allergy?

-- How are drug allergies diagnosed?
+- How is a drug allergy diagnosed?

 - Find a local Asthma & Allergy Specialist in your town